WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 # Deployment Using Ansible

-This guide will show you how you can install you own WiMoVE setup using our ansible playbook.
+This guide will show you how you can install you own WiMoVE setup using our Ansible playbook.
 The playbook is designed to set up all components (APs, gateway, route reflector).
 It can however also be used to only set up parts of these components.

 !!! tip "Before you get started"